Five Critical Supply Chain Planning Steps

 For example, the sales team might plan to ship 5,000 widgets a month, but the demand team might point out that historically the company has shipped 4,000 widgets a month.
 The difference might be driven by market expansion, movement into new markets, planned promotions or other reasons.

 Then the whole team decides on an appropriate demand level the company can support.
 It is important for the whole team to look at the long-term trends too.
-For example, although demand may be expected to decline in the next quarter, there could be a projected spike the following quarter.
+For example, although customer demand may be expected to decline in the next quarter, there could be a projected spike the following quarter.
 Therefore, it's important not to scale down too much just to have to scramble to scale up later.

 In some cases, the decision might be to forego attaining the highest potential sales level because the inventory or manufacturing investment might be too much.
 There certainly are constraints and business trade-offs to every option.
 The planners need to evaluate those trade-offs and determine what will work best for the company.